 The first descriptive study below is a sample study on Nathaniel's skeptical question using this method.

 John 1:46 "Can any good thing come out of Nazareth?"
 Nathanael's question about Jesus and Nazareth was short, blunt, and negative, but that does not mean that it was bad.
 The card layout below shows that his question had it's good and bad side.
 The right side shows that his superficial bias against Nazareth in the question was problematic, but the big problem was his ignorance of Jesus.
 So Philip wisely simply said, "Come and see."

 Being skeptical is not necessarily bad.
 So the skeptical aspect of Nathanael's question is shown midway between the good and bad row.
 It was good that Nathanael was careful about Jesus' identity.
 (There had been false Messiahs who had deceived many.)
 Thankfully, Philip introduced him to the True Messiah.
 So Nathanael soon believed after his initial ignorance was removed.
 His question was an honest one as the Lord himself indirectly said (1:47).
 The "H" shape above stands for honesty.

 Using Describe-It-Yourself cards to visually describe the questions and answer in John like above is an interesting way to explore and teach through the Gospel.
-There are 1,300+ Describe-It-Yourself cards to choose from.
+There are over two thousand Describe-It-Yourself cards to choose from.
 So it is not difficult to find ones that are appropriate for the various questions and answers.
-There are also "wild cards" which can be filled in as needed.
-The "About Nazareth" card above is one of them.
+There are also many "wild cards" with blank lines which can be filled in as needed.
+The "About Nazareth" card above is one of these.